jillmpla/linuxkernelproject/README.md

-<b>A loadable Linux Kernel Module (LKM) that can read and write to and from user-space via /proc.</b>
+<b>A loadable Linux Kernel Module (LKM) that can read and write between user-space and kernel-space, via /proc.</b>

 Focus was placed on understanding /proc, how to communicate between user-space and kernel-space, as well as how to load and unload Kernel modules while the kernel is running.